Running Flatcar Container Linux on OpenStack

 Launch cluster

-Boot the machines with the nova CLI, referencing the image ID from the import step above and your [JSON file from ct][cl-configs]:
+Boot the machines with the openstack CLI, referencing the image ID from the import step above and your Ignition file from butane :

 --user-data ./config.ign \